Editor’s note: This story was previously published in June 2018. It has since been updated and republished.

 While several financial articles today focus on retiring well, getting there is another story.
 Theoretically, one could put off retirement planning and hope for a big payday down the road.
 However, the smartest approach is to start early.
-Especially when you’re in your twenties, you have a wealth of so-called Millennial stocks to consider.
+Especially when you’re in your twenties, you have a wealth of so-called millennial stocks to consider.

 True, individual earnings power increases as you accumulate more skills and experience.
 That said, the older you get, the less time you have.
 And time, as everyone knows, is money.
 This concept makes investing in your twenties all the more critical.
 Through planning ahead and starting early, you have both money and a longer framework supporting your strategies.

 It also opens up the chance to take on more risk for a higher reward potential.
 Some companies or funds may take longer to gain traction.
-This is obviously true when looking for for Millennial stocks to buy, which usually consist of promising names, but sprinkled with some speculation.
+This is obviously true when looking for millennial stocks to buy, which usually consist of promising names, but sprinkled with some speculation.
 Such investments aren’t appropriate for retirees but can be ideal for the younger crowd.

 Although the markets aren’t particularly exciting now — unless you’re talking about cryptocurrencies — don’t let the lull fool you.
 Over the next few decades, you’re going to see several bull and bear market cycles.
 The idea, again, is to get involved and stay involved.

-With that, here are my top 20 Millennial stocks to buy for those in their twenties!
+With that, here are my top 20 millennial stocks to buy for those in their twenties!

 When I was a kid, the idea of interacting with machines was complete fantasy, something you’d only find in a Star Wars movie, or a “Knight Rider” (the original series) episode.
-But with the advent of the Internet of Things, or IoT, the meaningful engagement between man and machine is reality.
+But with the advent of the Internet of Things, or IoT, the meaningful engagement between man and machine is a reality.

 Further down the road, the IoT will become even more ingrained in our daily culture.
 Therefore, buying companies directly or indirectly levered towards IoT is a no-brainer.
 I especially like Vishay Intertechnology (NYSE:VSH), which has aggressively transitioned towards developing discreet semiconductors and passive electronic components.
 These specialized components are critical for IoT products such as fitness trackers and portable smart devices.

-#2 Top 20 Millennial Stocks to Buy: Cypress Semiconductor Corporation (CY)
+Cypress Semiconductor Corporation (CY)

-Among these Millennial stocks to buy, CY has the advantage of a burgeoning industry.
+Among these millennial stocks to buy, CY has the advantage of a burgeoning industry.
 Cypress isn’t selling Polaroid cameras; instead, they’re heavily vested in the technologies of tomorrow.
 As such, if you’re a twenty-something, you need to keep a close eye on this company.

 Everyone is talking about the upcoming 5G network, which represents the next leg-up in telecommunications technology.
 Thanks to the explosive growth of cloud computing, wireless connections is no longer limited to serving hipsters at a café.
 People demand both faster internet speeds and the convenience of go-anywhere connectivity.